ispysoftware/agent-install-scripts/README.md

     bash <(curl -s "https://raw.githubusercontent.com/ispysoftware/agent-install-scripts/main/v2/download.sh")

-Unzip that over the existing install location to update Agent.
-When it is unzipped run
+Unzip that over the existing install location to update (it won't erase your config).
+When it is unzipped, change to the Agent directory and run

     chmod +x Agent

-... and restart the service
+... and restart the service:

     Linux:
         sudo systemctl start AgentDVR.service